kanhaiya-bhayana/ObsidianDSA/J/Leadership/Questions.md

 > Within a few days, I was able to confidently integrate Kafka with our service and ensure seamless publishing of user preferences to **Azure Event Hub**.
 I also documented the configuration and common pitfalls, which later helped a teammate avoid the same learning curve.
 >
 > The feature was delivered on time, and the successful integration enabled us to automate user-based workflows — improving system responsiveness and reducing manual effort.
 This experience reinforced my confidence in learning fast and contributing under tight timelines.
 ---
-Thanks, Kanhaiya!
-That background is very helpful — it adds valuable context and strengthens the impact of your experience.

-Here’s an **updated, refined draft** of your behavioral answer to:

----
 ## ✅ Q3.
 Tell me about a time when a project didn’t go as planned.
 How did you respond, and what did you learn from the experience?